viaacode/docker-openldap/README.md

 When `LDAP_SUFFIX` is not set or empty, no backend will be created.
 This allows to create a custom backend by dropping an ldif file in /docker-entrypoint-init/ (see below).

+The container can be run as any user as long as the user's gid=0.

 ## Customize or extend